-Shadowing a midwife is a wonderful, and often required, learning opportunity.
+Shadowing is a wonderful, and often required, learning opportunity before you pursue a career in healthcare.
 Pre-health students want to know: how do you shadow a midwife?

 We know if you are interested in becoming a certified nurse midwife that you want to ensure you have the best experience possible.
 One that allows you to understand what a day in the life of a midwife looks like, as well as what your responsibilities are, and your role within the healthcare system.

 At Global Pre-Meds, we have students from all medical paths in our programs because we know how to support them on their journey to becoming a healthcare professional.
 We’ve explored how you can shadow a midwife.

 If you want to shadow locally, we recommend starting with the people you know.
 As with many professional experiences, using your connections is often the best way to find career opportunities.

 Even if you don’t know a midwife specifically, you could ask someone you know in the medical field – a doctor, nurse, or physician assistant – to see if they know any midwives that may allow you to shadow them.
 Some students even ask their family doctor for recommendations.

 Midwives are qualified to work in birth settings, so they can be a part of many institutions.
 While some are attached to hospitals or clinics, they can also work at private practices and birth centers.
 Some even work individually and provide in-home birth services.